glorphindale/roguelikedev-cljs/README.md

 Added sprite rendering.

-Issued: is constant ctx retrieval bad?
+Issues: is constant ctx retrieval bad?
 What is a proper architecture - should context be obtained once and used to draw everything then?

+### Day 4 (29.07.2020)

+Tried to tune simple 'clj --main cljs.main' to work both as an nREPL connection and as a compilation watcher, but failed.

+Switched to using [Figwheel](https://figwheel.org/tutorial.html).
+Now I can issue 'make', wait a bit, and after that saving any cljs file will result in its immediate reload in the browser.

+Notes: some things are not reloaded, like keyboard listener (it is set once in 'init').